Public Health Measures

 C. Electronic or scanned signatures are authorized in place of any physical signatures that are otherwise required in order for a member to conduct legislative business.

 Interpretation of Permanent Senate Rules

-(3) If, during a roll call vote, a member's vote is unable to be taken, the member will be automatically excused.
+(3) If, during a roll call vote, the vote of each member participating remotely is unable to be taken, the member will be automatically excused.
 The member may request in writing that their vote be reflected in the Senate journal, though it will not count towards the final roll call.

 Attendance and Quorum